Split Flap Display Sound Effect: The Sound of Communication & History

 The genius of the split-flap display was its simple yet effective mechanism.

-- A Cascade of Characters: Each character module contained a set of printed flaps—one for each letter, number, and symbol.
+1. A Cascade of Characters: Each character module contained a set of printed flaps—one for each letter, number, and symbol.
+Each position featured a pair of flaps that worked together to display the correct character.

-- Electromechanical Control: When an update was needed, an electrical signal was sent to the specific modules.
-This signal triggered a small motor, causing the flaps to rotate until the correct character was displayed.
+2. Electromechanical Control: When an update was needed, an electrical signal was sent to the specific modules.
+At the start of each update cycle, this signal triggered a small motor, causing the flaps to rotate until the correct character was displayed.

 This system was a monumental leap forward.
 Updates could be made remotely and almost instantly across an entire board.
 What once took minutes of manual labor now happened in seconds with mechanical precision.